High School Equivalency Testing

-The current cost is $30.00.
+The current cost is $10.00 for each administration of the test.
 This fee is non-refundable, so please plan your payment accordingly.

-- Navigation Station – You can pay the $30.00 test fee with cash, credit/debit card, check, or money order at either the North or South Campus Navigation Station.
-You will receive a receipt for your payment that is to be shown to the Testing Center staff prior to test administration.
-If you plan to pay the day of your appointment, please arrive at least 20 minutes prior to your appointment, to ensure you are not late to the testing session as a result of making a payment.
+- Navigation Station – You can pay the $10.00 test fee with cash, credit/debit card, check, or money order at either the North or South Campus Navigation Station.
+You will receive a receipt for your payment that is to be shown to the Proctor prior to test administration.
+If you plan to pay the day of your appointment, please arrive at least 15 minutes prior to your appointment, to ensure you are not late to the testing session as a result of making a payment.
 Candidates will not be admitted to the testing session if they are late.
 There is no exception to this due to the test administration procedures.

 Where will I test?

-The HOAE is administered at both North and South Campuses.
+The test is administered at both North and South Campuses.
 Testing Center locations are included in your appointment confirmation email(s).